SteveLauC/seafowl/clade/README.md

 Clade ("grouping of organisms ... composed of a common ancestor and all its lineal descendants") is a backronym for **c**atalog of **la**kehouse **de**finitions.

-It's purpose it to provide an interface for tracking provenance and facilitate replication of queryable data assets.
+It's purpose is to provide an interface for tracking provenance and facilitate replication of queryable data assets.

 ## HOW